Severe weather protocols are not currently active.

-Learn more about thresholds for heat and wildfire smoke activation, what goes into an activation, review our full Severe Weather Policy.
+Learn about thresholds for heat and wildfire smoke activationwhat goes into an activation, review our full Severe Weather Policy

-Across all seasons, Public Health of Seattle-King County has advice on being prepared for hot weather, and being prepared for wildfire smoke, and, in the case of extreme cold, how to prevent and treat hypothermia.
+The mild Pacific Northwest climate can make us more sensitive to heat.
+When it’s hot, our region sees a spike in the number of people who have serious health problems like heart attacks, stroke, and kidney failure.
+Across all seasons, Public Health of Seattle-King County has advice on being prepared for hot weather, and being prepared for wildfire smoke, and, in the case of extreme cold, how to prevent and treat hypothermia

 Families with Children: Call the Family Shelter Intake Line (206) 245-1026 to be connected with a shelter bed and a ride to that location.